occ2vec: A principal approach to representing occupations using natural language processing: Conclusion

 \section{Conclusion}

-It is inherently interesting to study occupational characteristics and how they associate with descriptive statistics of the labor market, e.g., employment and wage growth, educational attainment, labor force participation rates, etc. These studies inform policy-makers on how to optimally design education and labor markets.
-But estimating the occupational degree of certain target characteristics is challenging for many reasons.
+It is inherently interesting to study occupational characteristics and how they associate with descriptive statistics of the labor market, e.g., wage, educational attainment, labor force participation rates, etc. These studies inform policy-makers on how to optimally design education and labor markets.
+But estimating the occupational degree of certain characteristics is challenging for many reasons.
 Most importantly, it may be severely difficult to validate and verify novel measures of occupational characteristics once constructed.
-This implicitly leaves too much room for research creativity with regards to the selection of occupational features that enter the composition of new measures.
+This implicitly leaves too much room for research creativity with regards to the selection of occupational features that enter the composition of new ones.

-\VerticalSpace To accommodate this issue, we propose \textbf{occupation2vec} as a fully data-driven and general approach to quantifying occupations, which enable the measurement of any occupational characteristic of interest in a transparent and verifiable way.
-Using natural language processing, we embed more than 17,000 occupation-specific descriptors sourced from the O*NET as vectors and combine them into unique occupation vectors of high dimensions.
-Using an objective and reliable definition of a given target characteristic of interest, we also embed this into a high-dimensional vectors and measure the occupational degree of the given characteristic as standardized correlation coefficients between the vectors.
+\VerticalSpace We propose \OccToVecS as a fully data-driven and principal approach to quantifying occupations, which enable the measurement of any occupational characteristic of interest in a transparent and verifiable way.
+Using NLP, we embed more than 17,000 occupation-specific descriptors sourced from the O*NET as vectors and combine them into unique occupation vectors of high dimensions.
+Using an objective and reliable definition of a given target characteristic of interest, we also embed this into a high-dimensional vectors and measure the occupational degree of the given characteristic as the cosine similarity between the vectors.

 \VerticalSpace Using the actual scores from O*NET on 244 attributes common to the universe of occupations as the ground truth, we extensively validate our approach by comparing our estimates to those scores.
-We find that our estimates explain more than 50\% of the variation in the original scores and, joint with other validation exercises, we take this as evidence that our framework is capable of producing high-quality occupation vectors that accurately capture detailed aspects of occupations.
+We find that our estimates explain almost 60\% of the variation in the original scores and, joint with other validation exercises, we take this as evidence that our framework is capable of producing high-quality occupation vectors that accurately capture detailed aspects of occupations.